EL PASO, TX -- Painted Dunes, a true desert golf course, is certainly unique in the landscape of Texas golf.

 Because the landscape is very flat only 100,000 cubic yards of dirt were moved in construction.
 One will see native cacti, mesquite, creosote bushes and Mormon tea plants, which signifies the area was once used as a trail by pioneers.
 But even with the flatness, on a couple of tees you might have to go on tip-toes to see over a forced carry of six-foot high bushes.

-Since it opened in 1991, Painted Dunes has been one of the most acclaimed municipal layouts in the state, although it's getting recent competition from Euless' Texas Star and Arlington's Tierra Verde.
+Since it opened in 1991, Painted Dunes has been one of the most acclaimed municipal golf courses in Texas, although it's getting recent competition from Euless' Texas Star and Arlington's Tierra Verde.

 Five different sets of tees give the golfers a choice of playing the East-West nine combination at 6,925 yards or less.
 Painted Dunes opened a third nine designed by Jeff Brauer, the North, in 1998.